PKU-SEC-Lab/Awesome-PPML-Papers/README.md

 Welcome!
 This repository contains the relevant papers mentioned in our survey paper [A Systematic Survey on Cross-Level Privacy-Preserving Machine Learning Acceleration: From Protocol, Model, and System Perspectives]().

-🔧 This survey and repository will be **continuously updated and refined** to reflect the latest advancements in the field.
-We warmly welcome suggestions, corrections, or new paper recommendations from the community to help improve the quality and coverage.
+🔧 This survey and repository will be **continuously updated and refined** to reflect the latest advancements.
+If you find any missing papers that are relevant to our survey or repository, we warmly welcome you to **raise a pull request**.
+We also welcome any suggestions and corrections to help improve the quality and coverage.

 💡 If you find our work helpful, welcome to cite the survey and share it with others.